OperationalizingAI/DevOpsGAIWorkshop/README.md

 - Setup Google Secrets Manager (secrets)
 - Run your code.

+### 7) Chnunking and Embeddings Labs
+Use chunking and embeddings examples that were usied in the demos

+GenAI-Workshop-Demo1.ipynb - Using Gradio to demonstrate chunking/ebeddings for Deming’s Journey to Profound Knowledge GenAI-Workshop-Demo2.ipynb - Using Embeddings to test Cosine Similarities GenAI-Workshop-Demo3.ipynb- Chunking, Embedding, and Search (OpenContext Markdown) - Loading from a Hugginface dataset GenAI-Workshop-Demo4.ipynb- Open Context Documentaion Loader (using different methods) GenAI-Workshop-Demo4.ipynb - Cosine Similarity from Atlas Vector Search

 ### 7) Evaluation Labs
 Using Pheonix Arize andLangsmith, we will look at different thinking strategies to analyze optimal relevance and similarity queries.